PapamichMarios/ServerLogsDB/README.md

 ![alt text](src/main/postgresql/log_db.jpg "DB Schema")

 The main relation in our database is the logs relation.
-It contains all the information present in every type of log and its primary key is an auto-incremented value which acts as the id for each log.
+It contains all the information present in every type of log and it's primary key is an auto-incremented value which acts as the id for each log.
 This attribute is also referenced by every other relation in our schema and it allows us to have the database in second normal form (2NF) since there are no values dependent on a subset of any candidate key (the only candidate key here is the minimal superkey log_id).
 As for 3NF normalization we allowed some tables to remain non normalized (such as access table where some fields might be dependent on other non-candidate key fields) to speed